Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 </picture>
 ```

+Now that looks better as we load lower quality images for screens with a DPI of 2 or 3, and even lower quality from 3
+onwards.
+Nonetheless, I wouldn’t recommend this example in the production because it’s not
+leveraging [next-generation formats](https://pixboost.com/blog/next-gen-avif-format/) like WebP and AVIF.

 Now, that looks better, as we load lower quality image for screens with DPI 2 to 3 and even lower quality from 3 onwards

-However, I wouldn't recommend using this example in the production because it's not leveraging [the next generation](https://pixboost.com/blog/next-gen-avif-format/) like WebP and AVIF.

-To add next-gen formats to the mix we do need to use `type` attribute of `<source>` tag and add a separate source for every format.
-It's important to remember that first source that browser can load will be used, so we should start with AVIF, then goes Webp and JPEG should be last.
+To add next-gen formats into the mix, we need to use the type attribute of the <source> tag and add a separate source
+for every format.
+It’s important to remember that the browser will use the first source it can load, so we should start
+with AVIF, then go to WebP, and lastly, JPEG.

 ```html

 <picture>
   <source
       media="(-webkit-min-device-pixel-ratio: 2) and (-webkit-max-device-pixel-ratio: 2.9999)"